Mustafif/texcreate/README.md

 - Added `InvalidRepo` error variant
 - Fixed `build` command with not adding the `packages` field
 - Fixed `zip` command with not changing metadata and adding the `packages` field
+- Added global `DIR` variable to `dir` module to allow for lazily evaluated directory paths
+- Added detailed comments to whole project